ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/docker-build-cloud/actions.md

 ## Automate the build

 Instead of manually triggering the build, you can modify the `build.yml` to automatically run the action when changes are made to the `Dockerfile`.
-Add the the `push:` line as shown below to automatically run the action when a push is made to any branch in the repository.
+Add the `push:` line as shown below to automatically run the action when a push is made to any branch in the repository.

 ```yml
 name: image-build